pneumaticdeath/karma_manager/README.md

 MacOS 7.5!)

 There is a web implementation written in javascript using AngularJS 1.6.9.
 It is more actively maintained, but the algorithms were perfected in the python implementation.
-The dictionaries are derived from publicly avilable in this implementation are heavily curated/edited.
+The dictionaries in this implementation are derived from publicly avilable sources, and have been heavily curated/edited.
 Their IP/licening status isn't clear, but I'd like to think they're at least covered by the MIT license that covers the code, and might even be public domain.

 The python implementation (3, who uses 2 any more?) is strictly a command line interface or library.
 It doesn't come with a dictionary of words to use (for licensing reasons.)
 I've provided a script called `make_dict.sh` to fetch one from the internet, though how long